 - Do you use recreational drugs?

 What you can do in the meantime

-Deciding to talk with your doctor is an important step.
-In the meantime, consider exploring other ways in which you and your partner can connect with one another.
+Deciding to talk with your health care provider is an important step.
+In the meantime, consider exploring other ways in which you and your partner can connect.
 Although premature ejaculation can cause strain and anxiety in a relationship, it is a treatable condition.